Skip to content

 Share article

 The First Home Savings Account (FHSA) is the newest registered account in Canada.
-It is designed to help first-time homebuyers in Canada save for a down payment and it offers tax advantages to eligible home buyers to help them enter (or re-enter) the housing market.
+It is designed to help first-time homebuyers in Canada save for a down payment and it can offer tax advantages to eligible home buyers to help them enter (or re-enter) the housing market.

 This article is not individual financial advice